dejan94it/cc_Rtools/README.md

       - "5079:5000"
      restart: unless-stopped
 ```
-and obviously run ```docker compose up``` to add the new container to the network.
+and obviously run ```docker compose up``` again, to add the new container to the network.

+You can look at the whole ```docker.compose.yaml``` as example.
+You can also use it directly, but be sure that the original one is the same for the core part.

 ## How to use it

 - Write a ```yourscript.R``` file and put it into cc_Rtools folder.
 - Add a @tool in ```Rtools.py``` using ```run_Rtool(R_url, "yourscript.R")``` in it.

-You can see the example of ```today.R```, already present in the folder.
+You can look at the example of ```today.R``` tool, already present in the folder.

 ## Plus
-- You can install all the R packages you need, just modifying the Dockerfile.
+- You can install all the R packages you need to run your custom tools, just modifying the Dockerfile.
 - You can add other endpoints (and documentation) in ```plumber.R``` file.

-Enjoy!
+Enjoy, and obviously, contribute! :)

 Ciao Piero ❤️